ashokvaishnav708/express-crud/README.md

-# todo-app
+# CRUD
-A todo app to brush up and practice core MERN tech stack
+Basic CRUD operations using express and MongoDB